sstadt/shoplist/README.md

 [x] Move object to observable conversion function to a util [x] Convert lists into observables on the index page [x] Switch to MongoDB
-[ ] Add the Users and Session models
-[ ] Add the ability to share/sync lists
+[ ] Add the Users and Session models - make sure users have a config parameter in the model [ ] Add the ability to share/sync lists
-[ ] Implement a more mobile-friendly menu
+[x] Implement a more mobile-friendly menu
 [ ] Add a mobile icon

 0.1.1